ZachOhara/Bukkit-InfiniClear/README.md

 # Bukkit-InfiniClear

 Bukkit InfiniClear is a plugin for a Bukkit server that ensures the in-game weather will stay clear and sunny.
-It is last confirmed to work on Bukkit version 1.7.9-R2.
-A full list of commands that this plugin adds is included below.
+It is potentially useful for any creative or adventure world, or for hosting minigames.
+The current version is confirmed to work with Spigot-CraftBukkit version 1.8.8, and will maybe work on later versions without modification.
+This plugin, if installed, is always-on, and can't be turned on or off through any server commands or configuration.

-This plugin uses my Bukkit Common Library.
+This plugin uses my Bukkit SimplePlugin Library.
 The server *must* have that plugin installed for this plugin to work.
-The Bukkit Common Library can be downloaded from [GitHub](http://github.com/zachohara/bukkit-common)
+SimplePlugin can be downloaded from [GitHub](https://github.com/ZachOhara/Bukkit-SimplePlugin)

 Along with all of the source code, in the root folder of this repository you'll find [detailed documentation](javadoc) and a compiled .jar version of the project.